My Grandma’s Thanksgiving Recipes Taught Me To Understand That Bitch

 Throw in some mushrooms to fake out your vegetarian cousins – HA!

 Grandmother’s gravy was as sturdy as an ox and as thick as the blood clot that finished her off.
-But I like to think her imprecise measurements as the sign of someone who had lived a long, uncertain life; of a woman wise enough to understand that life is imprecise.
+But I like to think her haphazard measurements were her way of teaching us that life can be unpredictable.
+Or she just couldn’t fucking cook.
+One of the two.

 Stouffer’s makes a good one